 Vander Heide Voice Award - One tuition award of \$200 is offered annually by Mr. and Mrs. Jan Vander Heide to a vocalist who can meet College admission requirements, and who has a record of superior achievement in high school music activities.
 The recipient will be expected to participate in the scheduled rehearsals and performances of at least one choral ensemble, and to maintain at least a C average for four semesters.
-Only Freshmen are eligible.
+Only freshmen are eligible.
 Applicants will be judged on the basis of evidence of talent and financial need.

-Application blanks for these awards may be secured from the Music Department after April 1, and must be returned on or before April 22, 1966.
-Auditions in person or by tape recording will be held May 7, 1966.
+Application blanks for the Oratorio Society and Vanderheide awards may be secured from the Music Department after April 1, and must be returned on or before April 21, 1967.
+Auditions in person or by tape recording will be held May 6, 1967.